coldshrine/study-notes/books/designing-data-intensive-applications.md

 A node is not allowed to retroactgively insert a message into an earlier position in the order if subsequent messages have already been dlivered.

 Another way of looking at total order broadcast is that it is a way of creating a _log_.
 Delivering a message is like appending to the log.

+If you have total order broadcast, you can build linearizable storage on top of it.

+Because log entries are delivered to all nodes in the same order, if therer are several concurrent writes, all nodes will agree on which one came first.
+Choosing the first of the conflicting writes as the winner and aborting later ones ensures that all nodes agree on whether a write was commited or aborted.

+This procedure ensures linearizable writes, it doesn't guarantee linearizable reads.